ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/009-broadcast-to-rtmp.md

 ---
-title: Broadcast to RTMP-based Services
+title: Broadcasting to Other Services
 ---

-## The RTMP Basics
+## Using a Stream Key

 Ecamm Live can produce broadcasts on many live streaming services that support the _Real-time Messaging Protocol,_ more commonly known as RTMP.
 Services that use RTMP include [Twitch](https://twitch.tv), [Restream.io](https://restream.io), and [Wowza](https://www.wowza.com/products/streaming-cloud).